evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 ## Drivetrain

-BMW iX3 has an all-wheel drive system supported by two motors.
-One on each axle.
+BMW iX3 has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 179 mm.
 The Adaptive M Suspension suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 179 mm.